Guide to penalty points in the UK

-The number of points per infraction is dependent on the offense.
-The majority of the offenses have at minimum 3 points that will be added to a driving record.
+The number of points per infraction is dependent on the offence.
+The majority of the offences have at minimum 3 points that will be added to a driving record.
 The maximum is set at 11 which can be assessed to a driving record in 5 different categories.

-All of the offenses where 11 points can be added to a driving record are an option when the case is heard in court.
+All the offences where 11 points can be added to a driving record are an option when the case is heard in court.
 The amount is determined by the magistrate where 3 to 11 points can be placed on the driving record.
 Examples of this include DR10 driving or attempting to drive with alcohol level above limit.
 The range is 3 to 11.
-All 5 reckless and dangerous driving offenses are also from 3 to 11 points.
-Because so many drivers are charged under this code DR10 insurance is often used instead when searching for providers of drink driving insurance
+All 5 reckless and dangerous driving offences are also from 3 to 11 points.
+Because so many drivers are charged under this code DR10 insurance is often used instead when searching for providers of drink-driving insurance

 How many points get a driver disqualified?

-When a driver receives 12 points in 3 years, their driving privileges are revoked by the UK government excepted for new drivers.
-For new drivers who have only held their license for 2 years, the accumulation of 6 points in the first 2 year span will have their license revoked.
+When a driver receives 12 points in 3 years, their driving privileges are revoked by the UK government, excepted for new drivers.
+For new drivers who have only held their licence for 2 years, the accumulation of 6 points in the first 2-year span will have their licence revoked.